 It's all part of the experience

-Communication between the phone, the shapes, the device, the space, and the new maker.
+Communication between the phone, the shapes, the device, the space, and the new maker was needed.

 Each part of the systems adds to the experience in a different way.
 Allowing the user to achieve their goals efficiently, effectively and in a satisfactory manner.

 The device interacts with the space and the user to determine what the user is making and proceeds to help the maker.
-By using touch projection it takes feedback and provides direction and knowledge.
+By using a touch projection, it takes feedback and provides direction and knowledge.

 By creating a table that folds, the usefulness of the space becomes even more prominent.
 As a new maker having the ability to store their workspace doesn’t require a commitment or more room.